Favicon

 Screen timeout Controls whether the user can configure the screen timeout duration.

-Maximum time to lock Specifies the maximum period of inactivity before the device automatically locks.
+Maximum time to lock Specifies the maximum period of inactivity before the Device automatically locks.

-Stay on while plugged in Keeps the screen on at all times when the device is connected to power.
+Stay on while plugged in Keeps the screen on at all times when the Device is connected to power.
 Ideal for fixed kiosks or charging stations.

 Deployment scenario Recommended mode